-Can I Use Vinegar on a Composite Decking?
+Can I Use Vinegar on Composite Decking?

 Vinegar is one of the most commonly used DIY cleaning ingredients.
 It’s relatively cheaper than any chemical.
 It’s easy to find.
 And what’s more, you may have some lying around in your kitchen.
 So, you may have thought of cleaning your decking with vinegar.
 If you think about it, you’ll save more time and money from using vinegar than buying cleaning products.
 The question is, is it safe to use vinegar on composite decking?
-How would it affect your Ultradecking composite decking?
-And how can you clean your patio with vinegar?
+How would it affect your Ultradecking composite boards?
+And how can you clean your composite decking with vinegar?
 We have the answers to all of these questions.

 Is Vinegar Safe to Use on Composite Decking?